Hermes, D'Etat and Morpheus paraded Saturday in Uptown

 Krewe D'Etat typically aims its satire at City Hall and top national figures, but among the most entertaining jabs in the parade was the Dictator's Dancing Dawlins marching as "Yenni's Risky Business," lampooning Jefferson Parish President Mike Yenni.
 A troupe of men wore white and pink boxers with tiny hearts on them as well as white button-down shirts, referencing the scene from Risky Business

-with Tom Cruise dancing in his living room (though he wore briefs in the film).
+with Tom Cruise dancing in his living room.
 The dancing group was followed by a van with more Mike Yenni jokes, and a float dedicated to him.
 On the float, Yenni's head topped a praying mantis, which held up a pair of underwear in its mandibles.

 click to enlarge